Automedon/Codewars/README.md

-### Codewarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches
+### Codewarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about your own approaches

 ### Codewarriors should not submit my solutions as their own